JLany/Flight-Reservation-System/DataDefinition/DATA_SCRIPTS.md

 	SELECT Aircraft.*
 	FROM Aircraft
+	LEFT JOIN Flight
-	Left JOIN Flight ON Aircraft.Id = Flight.AircraftId
+	ON Aircraft.Id = Flight.AircraftId
-	WHERE Flight.Id IS NULL OR (
-		(@ArrivalTime < Flight.DepartureTime
-		OR
-		@DepartureTime > Flight.ArrivalTime)
+	AND Flight.DepartureTime < @ArrivalTime
-		AND
+	AND Flight.ArrivalTime > @DepartureTime
-		Flight.AircraftId IS NOT NULL
+	WHERE Flight.AircraftId IS NULL
-	)

 END
 GO